tanmayhinge-zz/competitive-programming-workshop/README.md

 # 7. Activity

-A short contest hosted on CodeChef.
+A short contest was hosted on CodeChef.